hereismanan/Realtime-Face-Emotion-Recognition/README.md

-# Realtime-Face-Emotion-Recognition
-Absolutely!
-Here's a simple and clean `README.md` template you can use for your GitHub project:

----

 # Emotion Detection with DeepFace and OpenCV 🎭📸

 This project uses DeepFace and OpenCV to detect human emotions in real-time through webcam video feed.